Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Introduction

 \section{Introduction}

-Almost half a century after the launch of the Voyager probes, the prospect of a new visit to the icy giants is crystallizing again: A flagship mission to the planet Uranus (hereafter referred to as ``UOP'', standing for Uranus Orbiter and Probe) has been declared a priority, according to the announcement by \textit{NASA’s Planetary Science and Astrobiology Decadal Survey 2023-2032},\footnote{Survey provided in: \href{https://doi.org/10.17226/26522}{Origins, Worlds, and Life: A Decadal Strategy for Planetary Science and Astrobiology 2023-2032 (2022)}}.
-The announcement is timely, as over the past few years numerous publications have underlined the rich potential of such a mission in terms of planetary science \citep{hofstadter, fletcher2, fletcher,helled, quest, simon2020, kollmann, frontier, girija, euro}.
-Yet, any mission to the outer Solar system must undergo a long cruise in interplanetary space before it can reach its destination.
-According to the expected trajectory of the UOP (see Figure \ref{fig:traj}), just the transfer between Jupiter and Uranus is expected to require at least 10 years, during which the yield in terms of planetary science is virtually non-existent.
+Almost half a century after the launch of the \textit{Voyager 2} space probe, the prospect of a new visit to the ice giant Uranus is finally crystallizing again: A flagship mission to the planet Uranus (hereafter referred to as ``UOP'', standing for Uranus Orbiter and Probe) has been declared a priority, according to the announcement by \textit{NASA’s Planetary Science and Astrobiology Decadal Survey 2023-2032}.\footnote{Survey provided in: \href{https://doi.org/10.17226/26522}{Origins, Worlds, and Life: A Decadal Strategy for Planetary Science and Astrobiology 2023-2032 (2022)}} The announcement is timely; numerous publications have underlined the rich potential of such a mission in terms of planetary science over the past few years~\citep{hofstadter, fletcher2, fletcher,helled, quest, simon2020, kollmann, girija, euro}.
+Yet, any mission to the outer Solar system must undergo a long cruise in interplanetary space before reaching its destination.
+According to a notional, short duration trajectory of the UOP (see Fig.~\ref{fig:traj}), just the transfer between Jupiter and Uranus is expected to require around 9 years, during which the planetary science yield is virtually non-existent.

-Several works have highlighted how the UOP's long cruise may instead provide unique opportunities for \textit{non-planetary science}.
-Prospects include the possible measurement of the local dark matter content in the Solar system \citep{2006sereno,zwick2022}, as well as the localisation of the hypothetical Planet 9 on the sky \citep{bucko2023}.
-The opportunity to take such measurements is afforded by the presence of a radio link between the spacecraft and the Earth, which allows one to closely monitor changes in the spacecraft's velocity and reconstruct deviations from the expected mission trajectory.